awsdocs/amazon-pinpoint-developer-guide/doc-source/send-messages-sdk.md

 For more information, see https:#aws.amazon.com/sdk-for-python/
             """

-# The body of the eamil for recipients whose email clients can display HTML
+# The body of the email for recipients whose email clients can display HTML
 # content.
 BODY_HTML = """<html>
 <head></head>